IsmaelFreitas98/project1-javascript-game/README.md

 ## Disclaimer

 - Some of the images and names used in the game belong to the Harry Potter Franchise and I don't own them;
 - This project was done for education purposes only, and it is not intended to generate any kind of profit;
+- Please don't sue me :)